-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$0 copayment or 20% coinsurance for each Medicare- covered individual therapy session. \$0 copayment or 20% coinsurance for each Medicare- covered group therapy session.
-You pay these amounts until you reach the out-of-pocket maximum.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, physician offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 copayment or 20% coinsurance for each Medicare- covered physical therapy and speech-language therapy visit.
-You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required. \$0 copayment or 20% coinsurance for each Medicare- covered occupational therapy visit.
-You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$0 copayment for each Medicare-covered individual therapy session. ^{††} \$0 copayment for each Medicare-covered group therapy session. ^{††} Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, physician offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 copayment for each Medicare-covered physical therapy and speech-language therapy visit.^{††} Referral is required. \$0 copayment for each Medicare-covered occupational therapy visit.^{††} Referral is required.
+Outpatient substance abuse services Outpatient treatment and counseling for substance abuse. \$0 copayment for each Medicare-covered individual therapy session. ^{††} \$0 copayment for each Medicare-covered group therapy session. ^{††} Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an \$0 copayment for Medicare- covered surgery or other services provided to you at an ambulatory surgical center, including but not limited to hospital or other facility charges

-Services that are covered for you What you must pay when you get these services Outpatient substance abuse services Outpatient treatment and counseling for substance abuse. \$0 copayment or 20% coinsurance for each Medicare- covered individual therapy session. \$0 copayment or 20% coinsurance for each Medicare- covered group therapy session.
-You pay these amounts until you reach the out-of-pocket maximum.
-Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Services that are covered for you What you must pay when you get these services order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 This is called an "Outpatient Observation" stay.
 If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff.
 If you receive any services or items other than surgery, including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost-sharing for those services or items.
 Please refer to the appropriate section in this chart for the additional service or item you received for the specific cost-sharing required.
-See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information. \$0 copayment for a colonoscopy at an ambulatory surgical center. \$0 copayment or 20% coinsurance for Medicare-covered surgery or other services provided to you at an ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
-You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required. \$0 copayment for a colonoscopy at an outpatient hospital. \$0 copayment or 20% coinsurance for Medicare-

-Services that are covered for you What you must pay when you get these services covered surgery or other services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
-You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required.
-Outpatient surgical services that can be delivered in an available ambulatory surgery center must be delivered in an ambulatory surgery center unless a hospital outpatient department is medically necessary. \$0 copayment or 20% coinsurance for each day of Medicare-covered observation services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
-You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required.
+See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information. and physician or surgical charges. ^{††} Referral is required. \$0 copayment for Medicare- covered surgery or other services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges. ^{††} Referral is required.
+Outpatient surgical services that can be delivered in an available ambulatory surgery center must be delivered in an ambulatory surgery center unless a hospital outpatient department is medically necessary. \$0 copayment for each day of Medicare-covered observation services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges. ^{††} Referral is required.
+Food, over-the-counter (OTC) and utility bill credit Provided by: Solutran